CalHenry/job-scraper-llm-comparison/README.md

 Choosing the right model can be a complicated task.
 I wanted to use a small LLM that could run **locally** on my machine to have a **free**, **low resources** and **offline** solution.
 I used Ollama with an M1 Pro MacBook.
-I selected the model [**qwen2.5:3b**](https://ollama.com/library/qwen2.5) mainly because it supports JSON outputs and has a big context window.
-(Under Apache 2.0 license)
+I selected the model [**qwen2.5:3b**](https://ollama.com/library/qwen2.5) mainly because it supports JSON outputs and has a big context window (Under Apache 2.0 license).

 Choosing the right model can be a complicated task and testing many models takes time and resources.
 I decided to select a model that had good results with no optimizations and tried to improve from there.
 It is also important to define what we want the model to do and how.